cysorn/space-combat/README.md

 # Space Combat

 This game was developed as part of the preparation for my final project during my vocational training.
-It is written in native Java and uses free textures from the internet.

 ## Game Description